fifty-git/Aura-Views-Demo/README.md

   - View/templates/_products_section.php
   - View/layouts/products_layout.php

+Aura Views is very flexable and gives you different ways to do things according to your needs.
+A note about the sub-templates or partials, if you have multiple placed in the site where you need the same data, but in a different layout, you can reuse the data part of the partial and use it in multiple places.
+The demo shows very basic ways to use them, but I hope it will get us started.

 What nice about the way you register a view using the core, is that you can look at the core view methods and see the name of the view and/or template file.

 Example: